Diebold Nixdorf: Automated teller machines

 Diebold branched into the emerging market for automated teller machines (ATMs) in the early 1970s, and has since debuted numerous ATM product lines.
 Diebold's Total Automatic Banking System 500 (TABS 500) product was revealed in 1972.
 Another early ATM created by Diebold was the Diebold 10xx, introduced in 1985 as part of the 10xx series.
-InterBold, the ATM sales and marketing arm of Diebold, introduced a number of ATMs in the early 1990s.
+InterBold, the ATM sales and marketing arm of Diebold, introduced many ATMs in the early 1990s.
 In 1999, Diebold debuted an ATM that identified customers using iris recognition, which was the first of its kind.
 Diebold also introduced the first talking ATM in the United States that year, which was installed on October 1, 1999, in San Francisco's City Hall.

 In July 2002 Diebold introduced its 3030 Bulk Cash Recycler Model (BCRM), and in 2003, Diebold launched its Opteva line of ATMs.

 On December 8, 2014, Diebold debuted the 3500 and 3700 ATM series, both of which handle cash recycling among other functions.
 On October 25, 2015, Diebold publicly debuted two new ATM concepts at the Las Vegas Money20/20 show.
 The first model Irving, which was undergoing testing by Citigroup at the time, allows customers to withdraw money with an iris scan, removing the need for a card.
 The second ATM concept, titled Janus, was described by Fortune as a "dual-sided, self-service ATM that can serve two customers at the same time," with videoconferencing also available for help with complex transactions.

 Diebold Foundation

-The philanthropic arm of Diebold, Inc., The Diebold Foundation, has supported a number of non-profits, including local branches of Meals on Wheels, as well as the Group Plan Commission to support the redevelopment of Cleveland's Public Square.
+The philanthropic arm of Diebold, Inc., The Diebold Foundation, has supported several non-profits, including local branches of Meals on Wheels, as well as the Group Plan Commission to support the redevelopment of Cleveland's Public Square.